-12.12 At Wells-next-the-Sea Primary and Nursery School, we promote an open and transparent culture in which all concerns about all adults working in or on behalf of the school or college (including supply teachers, volunteers and contractors) are dealt with promptly and appropriately.
+12.12 At Alderman Peel High School we promote an open and transparent culture in which all concerns about all adults working in or on behalf of the school or college (including supply teachers, volunteers and contractors) are dealt with promptly and appropriately.
 Through training, staff are made aware of what low level concerns are and understand the importance of reporting and these types of concerns in writing.

-12.13 At Wells-next-the-Sea Primary and Nursery School, staff report all low level concerns to the DSL OR to the Headteacher.
+12.13At Alderman Peel High School staff report all low level concerns to the to the Headteacher or a DSL if the Headteacher is not available.
 If reported to the DSL then the DSL will inform the Headteacher of the concern in a timely fashion.
+The

-The Headteacher will always be the ultimate decision maker in respect of all low-level concerns
+Headteacher will always be the ultimate decision maker in respect of all low-level concerns.